Battle of Dogger Bank (1781): Battle

-With a calm sea and a breeze from the north-east, Zoutman manoeuvred his line onto a port tack, heading south-east by east, and awaited Parker, who held the weather gage.
-The British fleet closed, raggedly at first due to the poor condition of some of the ships, into a line of battle abreast in accordance with the signal raised at 06:10.
-Two ships were told to change places, which led to a mistake and placed the Dolphin against one of the largest Dutch ships and the Bienfaisant without an opponent.
-When Parker raised the battle flag shortly before 08:00, for close action, the British fleet moved closer.
-Surprisingly, the Dutch ships did not fire as the British approached until the two fleets were about half a musket shot apart.
-Zoutman then also raised his flag and opened fire, raking the Fortitude with a broadside.
-Close action ensued, lasting for three hours and 40 minutes.
-Around mid-morning, the Dutch merchantmen moved away from the action and headed back to Texel.
-At 11:35, Parker gave the signal to reform his line as the ships had become unmanageable.
-His fleet dropped to leeward and manoeuvered to reform their line of battle.
-By this point, both fleets began disengaging from the fighting and sailed for home.
+With a calm sea and a breeze from the north-east, Zoutman manoeuvred his line of battle onto a port tack, heading south-east by east, and awaited the British, who held the weather gage.
+Parker's fleet closed in, raggedly at first due to the poor condition of some of their ships, into a line of battle abreast in accordance with a signal raised at 06:10.
+Dolphin and Bienfaisant were ordered to change places, which led to a mistake and placed the former against one of the largest Dutch ships and the latter without an opponent.

+When Parker raised the battle flag shortly before 08:00, for close action, his fleet moved closer.
+The Dutch ships did not fire as the British approached until the two fleets were at point-blank range.
+Zoutman then also raised his flag and ordered his fleet to fire, with his ship raking Fortitude with a broadside.
+A close action ensued, lasting for three hours and 40 minutes.
+Around mid-morning, the Dutch merchant convoy retreated from the action and headed to the Texel.
+At 11:35, Parker gave the signal to reform his line as his fleet had become unmanageable, with his ships dropping to leeward and manoeuvring to reform their line of battle.
+However, the British fleet was unable to complete this action due to damage they had suffered in the battle, and Parker decided to withdraw.
+Zoutman's heavily damaged ships remained at the battlefield for half an hour as proof they had secured it before sailing back to the Dutch Republic.